Data Lakehouse, Data Architecture, Data Lake, Data Warehouse, Modern Data Stack

 Storage Layer

-The foundation uses cost-effective object storage (AWS S3, Azure Data Lake Storage, or Google Cloud Storage) to store data in open file formats like Parquet, ORC, or Avro.
+The foundation uses cost-effective object storage (AWS S3, Azure Data Lake Storage Gen2, or Google Cloud Storage) to store data in open file formats.
+Parquet has emerged as the de facto standard for lakehouse implementations due to its columnar format, excellent compression, and widespread support across all query engines.
+While ORC and Avro are supported, Parquet's efficient columnar storage and predicate pushdown capabilities make it ideal for analytical workloads.
 This ensures vendor independence and cost efficiency.

 Metadata & Transaction Layer

-This critical layer provides lakehouse capabilities through table formats like:
+This critical layer provides lakehouse capabilities through modern table formats.
+As of 2025, the three major formats have converged on core features while maintaining distinct strengths:

-Apache Hudi: Optimized by Uber, excels at incremental data processing and upserts
+Apache Hudi 1.x: Optimized by Uber, excels at incremental data processing with copy-on-write and merge-on-read storage types.
+Best for CDC pipelines and frequent upsert workloads.

-These formats track which files belong to which table version, manage concurrent writes, and enable time travel queries.
+These formats track which files belong to which table version, manage concurrent writes through optimistic concurrency control, enable time travel queries, and maintain performance statistics for query optimization.

 Query Engine Layer